-- 5 Capitals - The mechanisms for water treatment and re-use that have been included in the plant design to minimise water consumption are described in the water chapter. - A monitoring plan will be undertaken, either for each plant separately or for the entire SPC, to monitor avian fatalities.
-Monitoring will be undertaken daily for at least the first two years of operation of the plant. - A mitigation plan to avoid impacts on avifauna cannot be efficiently implemented for a single project when three large plants are developed adjacent to each other.
-The FESIA overlooked this potentially significant impact, so no mitigation was put in place for the entire SPC.
-The plant that is likely to have the higher impact on avian fatalities will be NOORo III, due to the use of the parabolic technology.
-An avifauna monitoring programme run by an ornithologist based on the SPC should be put in place to quantify the magnitude of the impacts. - Since there is a lack of scientific certainty on the impacts of solar facilities on avifauna, an adaptive approach is recommended for the management of this potential impact.
-The results of the monitoring plan outlined above will be used to determine if mitigation is required.
-If the monitoring programme identifies high avian mortality rates, a mitigation programme will be designed including measures such as those outlined below.
+- Landscaping: Using large shrubs or trees onsite is not recommended, as the existing evidence suggests that it attracts both birds and insects to the site, and this could potentially increase bird mortality. - The evaporation ponds will be covered (e.g. by a net) to avoid aquatic birds accessing them; - Anti-perching devices prevent birds from perching, roosting and nesting on surfaces and ledges around the tower and the power island. - A monitoring plan will be undertaken, either for each plant separately or for the entire SPC, to monitor avian fatalities.
+Monitoring will be undertaken daily for at least the first two years of operation of the plant. - Since there is a lack of scientific certainty on the impacts of solar facilities on avifauna, an adaptive approach is recommended for the management of this potential impact.
+The results of the monitoring plan will be used to determine if additional mitigation is required.
+If the monitoring programme identifies high avian mortality rates, a mitigation programme will be designed to include measures such as those outlined below.
 It should be noted that the choice of mitigation will depend on the results of the monitoring (e.g. bird species, resident or migratory, time of the year).
-The SPC shall submit the monitoring data of the three first months after the start of operations to MASEN, the IFIs and MEMEE, and if necessary an Avian Impacts Mitigation Plan will be put forward to address the identified impact.
+The Project Company shall submit the monitoring data of the three first months after the start of operations to MASEN, the IFIs and MEMEE, and an Avian Impacts Mitigation Plan will be put forward to address the identified impact.
 The Plan will be implemented before the fifth month of operation and will be integrated in the OESMP.
 The monitoring results for the first year of operation will also be submitted to MASEN, the IFIs and MEMEE, and the Avian Impacts Mitigation Plan will be updated to include the seasonal variation patterns identified in the annual data.
 ACWA Power will select some of the mitigation techniques outlined below, implement them and assess their effectiveness, either one by one or in combination, until a method or combination of methods is found to significantly reduce avian fatalities.
 The potential avian mortality avoidance methods outlined below are based on the review of international research literature regarding the effectiveness of bird scaring techniques undertaken by Bishop et al (2003).
 Other methods are expected to be developed in the near future, as the impact of solar facilities on avifauna has only recently received attention.
-Mitigation techniques not included in the list below can also be proposed by the consortium. - Model predators rely on mimicry of real predators and evocation of fear and avoidance in the target species.
+Mitigation techniques not included in the list below can also be proposed by the consortium. - > Reduction of the solar flux from heliostats not in use to minimize bird mortality;

+Model predators rely on mimicry of real predators and evocation of fear and avoidance in the target species.
 Most potential prey species react to predator models.
 The strength of the response, however, varies between species.
 In the USA, museum-mounted models of a sharp-shinned hawk Accipiter striatus and goshawk Accipiter gentilis both reduced the numbers of birds visiting the feeding stations under study.
 Habituation to the models, however, was relatively quick with birds reentering the feeding area after only 5-8 hours exposure.
 Studies in farming areas showed that mobile models (e.g. wings that moved in the breeze or battery-powered wings that could move in the absence of wind) reduced crop damage by 81%.